Parable of the Mustard Seed

 "The rabbis called the smallest possible quantity 'the quantity of a grain of mustard,' and Mahomet uses the same expression in the Koran" (A Commentary on the Holy Bible, comments on Matthew 13).

-This parable contrasts the very small size of a seed with the tremendous results it produces.
+This parable contrasts the exceedingly small size of a seed with the tremendous results it produces.
 Likewise, the Kingdom of God will begin small, with just a few people now being called and converted in this age.
 However, it will grow to immense proportions as people are resurrected and learn to live God's way.

 When Jesus finished giving his Kingdom teachings, including the mustard parable, he told his disciples, "'Have you understood all these things?'
 They said to Him, "Yes, Lord."
 Then He said to them, 'Therefore, every scribe who has been instructed in the kingdom of heaven is like a man who is a householder, who brings forth out of his treasure things new and old'" (Matthew 13:51 - 52).